michaelblack/lazy/README.md

 lazy.h
 ------
-lazy.h contains three functions that work with 'promises'.
+lazy.h contains four functions that work with 'promises'.
 A promise is a stucture that holds information on how to call a function with already given arguments.

 `promise * delay(void * function, int arity, ...)` - Returns a promise to evaluate `function` on the passed variadic arguments at some point in the future.
 0 ≤ arity ≤ 15